metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_auth_v1beta1_manifest.md

 Optional:

 - `resource` (Attributes) resource is an ObjectRef to another Kubernetes resource in the namespaceof the Ingress object.
-If resource is specified, a service.Name andservice.Port must not be specified.This is a mutually exclusive setting with 'Service'. (see [below for nested schema](#nestedatt--spec--ingress--extra_rules--http--paths--path--resource))
+If resource is specified, a service.Name andservice.Port must not be specified.This is a mutually exclusive setting with 'Service'. (see [below for nested schema](#nestedatt--spec--ingress--extra_rules--http--paths--backend--resource))
-- `service` (Attributes) service references a service as a backend.This is a mutually exclusive setting with 'Resource'. (see [below for nested schema](#nestedatt--spec--ingress--extra_rules--http--paths--path--service))
+- `service` (Attributes) service references a service as a backend.This is a mutually exclusive setting with 'Resource'. (see [below for nested schema](#nestedatt--spec--ingress--extra_rules--http--paths--backend--service))

-<a id="nestedatt--spec--ingress--extra_rules--http--paths--path--resource"></a>
+<a id="nestedatt--spec--ingress--extra_rules--http--paths--backend--resource"></a>
-### Nested Schema for `spec.ingress.extra_rules.http.paths.path.resource`
+### Nested Schema for `spec.ingress.extra_rules.http.paths.backend.resource`

 Required: